saraswat/pcc/README.md

 An attractive aspect of this connection is that [1] works out the connections between stochastic context-free grammars, Markov chains, and Hidden Markov Models on the one hand and SLP programs on the other.
 These connections apply, inter alia, to pcc programs over discrete pds.

+We note the advantage of the pcc approach. pcc introduces probabilities orthogonally to clause selection.
+Hence there is no requirement that the probability distribution `pd` in `X ~ pd` be finite or discrete.
+Unfortunately, by tying probabilistic choice to clause selection, SLP commits to this special case.

 TODO: Relate the work on unnormalized SLP to pcc.

 TODO: Investigate applicability of parameter estimation techniques [1,Sec 4] to pcc.